 Rachel in front of a large screen talking to people sitting around a table with paper and materials on the table

-Over the last 15 years, she has been developing artistic workshops and learning methods, to help us find positive ways to think about the future and respond to climate and environmental change.
-These methods explore how we can connect with nature, community and ecology using imaginative, creative, ritualised and artistic practices.
-Following an interdisciplinary and innovative approach.
-She is currently running a series of public workshops exploring the theme of Creating the Future as part of The Commons Residency Project in Finsbury Park, London.
+Over the last 15 years, these workshops have focused on finding positive ways to think about the future and respond to climate and environmental change.
+Using art and craft making to explore how we can connect with nature, community and ecology using innovative and imaginative practices.

 These workshops aim to: